 William “Bill” F. Farley

-Former CEO of Fruit of the Loom
+Former Chairman and CEO at Fruit of the Loom

 About Farley Industries

-In the mid-1980s, Farley Industries grew to encompass numerous companies within the manufacturing, mining, and apparel industries, the largest acquisition of which was Northwest Industries in July 1985 for $1.4 billion.
+William Farley founded Farley Industries in 1976 while working as an investment banker at Lehman Brothers.
+In the mid-1980s, Farley Industries grew to encompass numerous companies within the manufacturing, mining, and apparel industries, the largest acquisition of which was Northwest Industries in July 1985 for USD 1.4 billion.
 This acquisition brought Farley Industries national attention for its size and boldness.
-Though he eventually sold most businesses within Northwest Industries, he kept two of the most promising subsidiaries—Acme Boot Company and Fruit of the Loom Inc., which grew to be its largest and most successful subsidiary.
+Though Farley Industries eventually sold most of its businesses within Northwest Industries, the company kept two of the most promising subsidiaries—Acme Boot Company and Fruit of the Loom Inc., which grew to be its largest and most successful subsidiary.